kathirhack/kathirhack/README.md

 - 👋 Hi, I’m @kathirhack
+- My name is M.K.Kathiravan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning 9th class
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- my aim genius software Engineer name get any should get!
+- I am located in Thiruvarur, Tamilnadu
+I am completed language c/c++ in 6th standard
+Thank you!

 <!---
 kathirhack/kathirhack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.